csdms/bmi-r/README.md

 at the Netherlands eScience Center.
 See his version at
 <https://github.com/eWaterCycle/bmi-r>.
 The CSDMS version of the BMI R
 mappings grew out of his work.
-+Bart Schilperoort, also at the Netherlands eScience Center, +provided valuable feedback in developing this package.
+Bart Schilperoort, also at the Netherlands eScience Center, provided valuable feedback in developing this package.

 This work is supported by the U.S. National Science Foundation under Award